Kicksecure/vm-config-dist/README.md

 Disables screen locker when running in VMs because that is not useful either.

-Makes setting up a shared folder for virtual machines a bit easier
+Makes setting up a shared folder for virtual machines a bit easier.

 * Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", adds user "user" to group "vboxsf".
 Facilitates auto-mounting of